it-at-m/helm-charts/charts/refarch-templates/README.md

 To expose your deployments (either cluster-interally or externally) services and ingresses can be used.

+More information about Services can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/).

 For services, you can either define all port mappings manually or use the custom defined properties, which configure mappings that are required by most services.
 Setting `http` to `true`, will result in the following port-mapping to be added:
 ```yaml